 A network security audit is a systematic evaluation of the security of a company’s information systems or network intermediary devices.
-The secureness of the network is evaluated using a few different sets of criteria, including measuring how well the devices conform to a set of established rules.
+We evaluate the secureness of the network using a few different sets of criteria, including measuring how well the devices conform to a set of established rules.

 A thorough security audit typically assesses the system’s physical configuration, environment, software, information handling processes, and user practices.
 Traditionally, this process uses up a lot of valuable work hours, and can easily give inaccurate results if a tiny mistake is made anywhere along the way.
-But today, thanks to IP Fabric, this security audit can be done in just under an hour.
+But today, thanks to IP Fabric, teams can perform this security audit in just under an hour.

 Let’s take a look at some of the ways that IP Fabric can help you conduct a network security audit quickly.